fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-endpoint.rst

 Relying Party Key Binding Endpoint
 ----------------------------------------------

-The Relying Party Key Binding Endpoint enables Relying Party Instances to bind the newly created pair of keys, which will be associated with an Access Certificate, to the Relying Party Instance, by relying on a proof of possession of the Cryptographic Hardware Keys generated during the :ref:`Mobile Application Instance Initialization` phase.
+The Relying Party Key Binding Endpoint enables Relying Party Instances to bind the newly created pair of keys, which will be associated with an Access Certificate, to the Relying Party Instance, by relying on a proof of possession of the Cryptographic Hardware Keys generated during the :ref:`mobile-application-instance:Mobile Application Instance Initialization` phase.
 Before completing the process, the Relying Party Backend also needs to verify the integrity of the Relying Party Instance.

 Relying Party Key Binding Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Further details on the Relying Party Key Binding Request are provided in the :ref:`Mobile Application Key Binding Request` section.
+Further details on the Relying Party Key Binding Request are provided in the :ref:`mobile-application-instance:Mobile Application Key Binding Request` section.

 The ``typ`` header of the Integrity Request JWT assumes the value ``rp-kb+jwt``.